‘The War to End All Wars’: Kansas City’s National World War I Museum and Memorial

 Uniforms at World War I Museum1

-The National World War I Museum and Memorial are a must stop when visiting Kansas City.
+The National World War I Museum and Memorial is a must stop when visiting Kansas City.
 The area is centrally located to downtown and other attractions, including Union Station, Crown Center Mall and Hallmark.